 BVA test results for hips and elbows done at or after a year of age as long as this testing was done while the dog was in Europe.
 Passing BVA results consist of a BVA of 1-10 total score of both hips taken at or after a year of age as long as no single hip score is greater than 6.
 Dogs with a BVA of 11-18 total score of both hips, or with a score of 0-10 but with a single hip score greater than 6 taken at one year or later are accepted as passing, but with the requirement that to become permanent,

-For a breeding dog that scores a Fair rating before 2 years of age, another x-ray should be taken at age 2 or after (final OFA or Wallace report) which scores Fair or above is required to be submitted by 28 mos. for bitches or 26 mos. for studs.
+For a breeding dog that scores a prelim Fair rating before 24 months of age, another x-ray should be taken at age 2 or after (final OFA or Wallace report) which scores Fair or above.
+This final rating must be achieved prior to any breeding taking place after the age of 24 months.
 Also acceptable to qualify a Fair OFA or Wallace rating taken before age 2 is a PennHip with a score of 50% or above completed any time after 4 mos. of age.

 OFA Permanent heart clearance (Golden Retrievers and Goldendoodles only).
 A stud may qualify for breeding prior to the age of one with a OFA Cardiac prelim clearance.
 In this circumstance, the stud will need to have a OFA Cardiac final clearance after the age of one.